FreekManders/Mutation_accumulation_T21/README.md

-# Increased mutation accumulation during fetal development in Down syndrome
+# Down syndrome cells show increased mutation load during fetal development

-Scripts written for the paper: Increased mutation accumulation during fetal development in Down syndrome
+Scripts written for the paper: Down syndrome cells show increased mutation load during fetal development

 A description of the analyses performed by these scripts can be found in the paper.